pleavitt/ag-todo/README.md

 * Spring Boot 2

 ## Purpose of this application

-This app was built for the primary purpose as a for a prospective employer.
+This app was built for the primary purpose as a test for a prospective employer.

 ## Demo
-[Here](https://thawing-garden-78853.herokuapp.com) is a link to a demo of the API
+[Here](https://thawing-garden-78853.herokuapp.com) is a link to a demo of the API [Here](https://thawing-garden-78853.herokuapp.com/swagger-ui.html#/) is a link to the swatter doc

 ## Current Issues/Outstanding Tasks

-- Using the /tasks/validateBrackets endpoint, the server sends an exception when square brackets are sent in the query string.
+- Add more commenting to code.
-Will try downgrading TomCat to a previous version as this appears to be a security fix in recent versions.
+- Remove any unused or unnecessary annotations